29. Travel,Meetings and Related Expenses

 29.3.9.2.2Refreshments for Meetings

-For the reimbursement for refreshments (tea and snack, not meal) for meetings, approval of the Travel Expense Team of Procurement and Supplies Section is required in advance.
+For the reimbursement for refreshments (tea and snack, not meal) for meetings, approval of the Travel Expense Team is required in advance.
 The upper limit is 500 yen per person.

 Small bottles of water or tea, which are considered as consumable items, may be served at a meeting involving people outside of the University without such information.